 Monticello Bank understands using ATMs and being able to pay by credit or debit card at the gas station are nice conveniences, so we’ve included a few tips to help you avoid having your card skimmed:

-1. Inspect the card reader and the area near the PIN pad.
+- Inspect the card reader and the area near the PIN pad.

 If you think the scanning device looks unusual or it doesn't match the machine's color and style, it might be a skimmer.
 It is unlikely the con-artists are operating more than one skimmer at the same station or bank, so look at the card readers on the gas pumps or ATMs around you.
 If they are different from the reader you are about to use, it is likely your scanner is equipped with a skimmer.
-Also check for glue or sticky substances on the card reader, another sign of a skimmer.
+Also check for glue or sticky substances on the card reader, another sign of a skimmer. - Avoid using your PIN at the gas pump.

 Along with ATMs, self-service gas pumps are prime targets for skimmers.
 When you pay at the pump with your debit card, choose the credit option when running your card.
 This prevents you from entering your PIN which is what the skimmers need to withdraw cash from your account at ATMs.
-Note: When using the credit option, you may be asked to enter your ZIP code as verification.
+Note: When using the credit option, you may be asked to enter your ZIP code as verification. - Keep an eye on your accounts.

 If you suspect that your card may have been skimmed, keep an eye on your account balance and report any suspicious activity immediately.